The need for protection globally

 NP’s work around the world

-The online UCP course makes the work of protecting civilians and enhancing nonviolent responses to violent conflict widely accessible around the world.
+The UCP course makes the work of protecting civilians and enhancing nonviolent responses to violent conflict widely accessible around the world.
 More specifically, it offers an introduction to the foundations and practices of UCP, its principles, sources of guidance, methods and required skills as well as offering an overview of UCP in practice.
 Each session is designed under the supervision and support from those local to the students taking the course.

 The UCP course has been used around the world: